 You are also welcome to contact us if you have further questions or would like more information.

-Tens of thousands assisted through phone calls, text messages, and online.
+→ Tens of thousands assisted through phone calls, text messages, and online support.

 If by pro-life you mean a shared belief that all human beings have intrinsic value, yes, we are.
 However, the terms pro-life, pro-choice, and anti-abortion have become politicized, polarizing, and confusing.

-Some women with an unexpected pregnancy feel like they have no other choice but abortion.
+Some women with an unexpected pregnancy feel like they have no other choice but to have an abortion.
 We don’t believe this is acceptable.
 Every woman deserves to understand all her options and also have access to alternatives to an unwanted abortion.

 Our goal is to provide a safe place for women and men experiencing the challenge of an unexpected pregnancy to work through their unique pregnancy situation and empower them to make an informed decision.